 One to One Correspondence–I found this awesome Roll a Barn Dice Game from Play 2 Learn Printables.
 This was kind of difficult for the students because I didn’t have a barn put together for them to follow, so do make an extra copy for your kiddies and have it already put together.
 That way when they roll the dice and get a new piece they can follow a “map” and put the pieces in the right spot.

-Students also practiced measurement concepts with this geometric stacker from Melissa and Doug.
+Students also practiced measurement concepts with this Melissa & Doug Geometric Stacker.

 We used a letter Mm template to make play dough letters.
 I’d seen other printables for this kind of activity, but I made my own because I wanted big chunky letters because of the age range of the students.
 Click Play Doh Letters for the pdf.
 Just a quick note: It was going to be really, really expensive to laminate each letter of the alphabet for all six students, so instead I place the letter template in a clear protective sleeve and taped it to the preschool table.

-We used these tactile sandpaper letters to practice letter formation.
+We used this Ideal School Supply Tactile Letters Kit to practice letter formation.

 Coming Next Week: